supplefrog/linked-blog-md/publish/MySQL (Admin).md

 ### Logical

-Produce a set of SQL statements (.sql) to restore the original database object definitions and data
+Produce a set of SQL statements (.sql, csv, other text) to restore the original database object definitions and data

 **mysqlpump**